DaDouglasLi/calm-flow/README.md

 - **detail:** 0.6 (fast) ↔ 1.0 (slow)
 - **saturation:** 0.6 (fast) ↔ 0.8 (slow)

+### Light Intensity Control

+The **Light** slider controls the overall brightness of the visual animation with dramatic effect:

+- **1.00**: Full brightness - all visual elements at maximum visibility, no dark overlay
+- **0.50**: Half brightness - moderate visibility with significant darkening overlay
+- **0.00**: Very dark - minimal visibility with heavy dark overlay, only subtle elements visible

+This provides dramatic control over the ambient lighting, allowing you to adjust from bright and vibrant to very dim and subtle, creating different meditative atmospheres.

 ### Autoplay Policy

 The app attempts audio playback on load.
 If blocked by the browser, it starts automatically on your first natural interaction (keydown/pointer/touch).
 No buttons or icons are used.